trnsrt/ts/english.md

 title: en
 permalink: /English/
 ---
 Musings on Web3 technologies.

-All my posts on blockchain and defi as well as talks on various media.
-Most (almost all) posts in Turkish

-You can find all my articles as well as talks on various media, all in one place.
-Unfortunately all my writings are in Turkish.
+You can find all my articles as well as talks on various media here, all in one place.
+Almost all of my writings are in Turkish.
 Why?
-Lack of comprehensive resources in the market.
+Mainly due to lack of comprehensive resources in the market.

-See my bio from my [LinkedIn profile](https://www.linkedin.com/in/turansert/).
-If you are interested to learn more let's connect [there]((https://www.linkedin.com/in/turansert/)) or follow me on [Twitter](https://twitter.com/turansert).
+See my bio from my [LinkedIn profile](https://www.linkedin.com/in/turansert/) below.
+If you are interested to learn more let's [connect]((https://www.linkedin.com/in/turansert/)) or follow me on [Twitter](https://twitter.com/turansert).

 &nbsp;